Wayne Kemp

+Kemp and his band were struck in their car by a drunk driver, which resulted in the death of two of his band members, and third degree burns across his body.
+He was told by doctors that he would never be able to play guitar again.

-But, with hard work and determination, Kemp proved them wrong.
-In 1968, he had his first number one, "Next In Line" by Conway Twitty, quickly followed by Twitty's hits with "The Image Of Me", "Darling, You Know I Wouldn't Lie" and "That's When She Started To Stop Loving You."
-Kemp signed as a staff writer with Tree International and hit the road, playing guitar with Conway Twitty's band.
-His own solo recording career began the year after, with hits like "Won't You Come Home (And Talk To A Stranger)", "Bar Room Habits", and "I'll Leave This World Loving You."
+In 1968, he had his first number one hit with a song that he had written, "Next In Line" by Conway Twitty, quickly followed by more, with "The Image Of Me", "Darling, You Know I Wouldn't Lie" and "That's When She Started To Stop Loving You."
+Kemp signed as a staff writer with Tree International, and started touring.
+By this point, he was able to play guitar again, and toured with Conway Twitty's band as a guitar player.

-For the next two decades, Kemp pursued his solo career while writing for others and earning a reputation as a master of the country & western heartbreak song.
-Kemp achieved significant success writing songs for Johnny Cash (i.e., the number one country hit "One Piece At A Time"), George Strait ("The Fireman"), Johnny Paycheck ("The Only Hell My Mama Ever Raised"), Hank Williams Jr., Ronnie Milsap, Jack Greene, Faron Young, Mickey Gilley, Charley Pride, Tom Petty, and Willie Nelson.
-Ricky Van Shelton scored a number one country hit when he released a cover of Kemp's "I'll Leave This World Loving You" and Emmylou Harris's cover of "Feelin' Single - Seein' Double" became one of her signature songs.
+From 1971 to 1983, Kemp released three solo records, and continued writing for other artists.
+Kemp achieved success writing songs for Johnny Cash ("One Piece At A Time"), George Strait ("The Fireman"), Johnny Paycheck ("The Only Hell My Mama Ever Raised"), Hank Williams Jr., Ronnie Milsap, Jack Greene, Faron Young, Mickey Gilley, Charley Pride, Tom Petty, and Willie Nelson.
+Ricky Van Shelton scored a number one country hit with a cover of "I'll Leave This World Loving You" and Emmylou Harriscovered "Feelin' Single, Seein' Double" on her album Elite Hotel.

 Wayne Kemp was inducted into the Nashville Songwriters Hall of Fame in 1999.

 Kemp died at the age of 74, on 9 March 2015, in Macon County General Hospital, Lafayette, Tennessee.
 He was suffering from multiple ailments and was on kidney dialysis when he died.